Genivia/ugrep/README.md

                   terns  applied.
 See  also  options  --not,  --andnot,  --bool, --files and --lines.

-           --andnot [[-e] PATTERN] ...
+           --andnot [-e] PATTERN
                   Combines --and --not.
 See also options --and, --not and --bool.

            -B NUM, --before-context=NUM
-                  Print NUM  lines  of  leading  context  before  matching  lines.
+                  Output NUM lines  of  leading  context  before  matching  lines.
                   Places a --group-separator between contiguous groups of matches.
+                  If -o is specified, output the match with  context  to  fit  NUM columns  before  the  match  or  shortening the match.
 See also options -A, -C and -y.

            -b, --byte-offset
                   The offset in bytes of a matched line is displayed in  front  of